Applying to the Program - Applications Open September 11, 2025

 The PhD Program in Indigenous Studies welcomes qualified applicants from all backgrounds who are interested in decolonizing the academic and working toward the autonomy of Indigenous peoples.
-The application deadline is February 1.
-Applications are reviewed by a selection committee in early to mid February for a September program start.
+Applications are usually reviewed by a selection committee in early to mid February for a September program start.
 On rare occasions we do consider student applications after this date.
-Please email the Program Director to inquire about the submission of a late application.
+Please email the Program Director, Paula Sherman, to inquire about the submission of a late application.

 Requirements